jonathanstowe/RPi-Device-PiGlow/README.md

 that they won't be adversely affected by "quick write".
 The PiGlow has a fixed address anyway so the information isn't that useful.

-A useful quick guide to setting up for the Rapberry Pi 2 can be found at https://blog.robseder.com/2015/04/12/getting-a-piglow-to-work-with-a-raspberry-pi-2/ though most of that will work for other versions.
+A useful quick guide to setting up for the Raspberry Pi 2 can be found at https://blog.robseder.com/2015/04/12/getting-a-piglow-to-work-with-a-raspberry-pi-2/ though most of that will work for other versions.